Before I lose your attention:

 as Vice-President and Chief Engineer with the goal of bringing the company

 to market.
 In 2003, Illgen was purchased by Northrop-Grumman Corp. – a

-and with Aviation Management Associates of Washington, DC.
+followed by navigation-systems consulting with Aviation Management Associates of Washington, DC.